 Data Acceleration

-Datasets can be locally accelerated by the Spice runtime, pulling data from any Data Connector and storing it locally in a Data Accelerator for faster access.
+Datasets can be locally accelerated by the Spice runtime, pulling data from any and storing it locally in a for faster access.
 The data can be kept up-to-date in real-time or on a refresh schedule, ensuring users always have the latest data locally for querying.

 Dataset acceleration is enabled by setting the acceleration